Analytical Equivalent Circuits for Three-dimensional Metamaterials and Metagratings: Theoretical Framework Results

-The longitudinal structure of the cell can be split in several homogeneous regions.
-On the one hand, regions where there are no perforations, emulating classical RWGs with dimensions $w_{\text{x}} \times w_{\text{y}}$.
+Thus, the longitudinal structure of the cell can be split in several homogeneous regions.
+On the one hand, regions where there are no perforations, emulating conventional metallic rectangular waveguides (RWG) with dimensions $w_{\text{x}} \times w_{\text{y}}$.
 On the other hand, regions where perforations exist, emulating homogeneous \emph{hard waveguides} (HWGs) with dimensions $p_{\text{x}} \times h_{1,2}$, and where the TEM mode can propagate.
 As the cross-sectional view in \Fig{fig1}(b) shows, HWG regions are stretched along the $y$ axis.
 In general, HWGs can be regarded as parallel-plate waveguides whose lateral walls are periodic boundary conditions.
 When normal incidence is considered, the symmetry of the cell with respect the principal planes reduces the periodic boundary conditions on the walls to perfect magnetic/electric conductors (PMC or PEC) conditions.
-For an incident electric-field vector polarized along $\hat{\mathbf{y}}$ (according to the frame of coordinates in \Fig{fig1}), PBCs in the YZ-plane become PMCs.
+For an incident electric-field vector polarized along $\hat{\mathbf{y}}$ (according to the frame of coordinates in \Fig{fig1}), PBCs in the YZ plane become PMCs.
 This situation is the most interesting since slot resonators may exhibit their resonant conditions.
 We will henceforth focus on this scenario.

 The equivalent circuit that describes the physical phenomenology associated to the 3D metagrating is illustrated in \Fig{fig1}(c).
 Each discontinuity is modeled as a shunt equivalent admittance that takes into account all relevant information about higher-order coupling between evanescent modes/harmonics.
 For the present 3D structure, we have three main discontinuities, labeled as I, II, III.
 Discontinuity I models the transition between the input media (typically considered here to be air) and the RWG.
 Discontinuity II models the transition between the RWG and the lowest hard waveguide (WG--HWG transition).
 Discontinuity III models the transition between the lowest and the highest hard waveguides (HWG--HWG transition).
 Discontinuities IV, V and VI are of the same type than discontinuities III, II and I, respectively.
 This will be discussed later in more detail.
 Finally, each waveguide section (rectangular and hard) is circuitally modeled as a transmission line of length $d_i$, with specific values of the characteristic admittance and propagation constant (they depend on the waveguide nature).
 It is always assumed that the propagation is carried out by the fundamental mode/harmonic of each of the regions.
 Input (in) and output (out) media are semi-infinite spaces characterized by semi-infinite transmission lines with characteristic admittance $Y^{(\mathrm{in})}_{00}$ and $Y^{(\mathrm{out})}_{00}$, respectively.